defold/defold/README_BUILD.md

 ## Standard workflow

-The standard workflow when building the engine once or while developing a feature in the engine is the following:
+The standard workflow when building the engine is the following:

 1. Setup environment
 2. Install platform specific libraries and SDKs
-3. (Re)Build the engine
+3. Build the engine

-4. Develop a feature
-5. Test
-6. Repeat steps 3-5 until done.
-Start from 2 when switching platform.
+When working on a new feature or fixing a bug you start by first building the engine once as described above.
+You then proceed to develop your feature or fix the bug and rebuild and test changes until satisfied.
+When you do a rebuild you can speed things up by only building the parts that have changed.

 ### Platforms